toshiyan/f90/README.md

-# CmbRecTool
+# Fortran sources

-The Library has been written by Fortran90 to reconstruct lensing potential, cosmic bi-refrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB) in full and flat sky.
-The Library also includes subrotuines for delensing, bi-spectrum calculation, and so on.
+The Fortran library was written to reconstruct lensing potential, cosmic bi-refrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB) in full and flat sky.
+The Library also includes subrotuines for delensing and bi-spectrum calculation.
 Installing this library at NERSC is straightforward, but the library also works at other environment.

 Python modules are also available at https://github.com/toshiyan/cmblensplus